Content

 If you already use minoxidil, you can add oral finasteride to your routine.
 Or try our topical finasteride & minoxidil spray, which brings together the best of both worlds to promote healthy hair growth.

-Minoxidil hair loss treatments are highly effective and safe — which is one of the reasons it’s a nonprescription medication.
+Minoxidil hair loss treatments are highly effective and safe — a couple of reasons why it’s a nonprescription medication.
 Topical minoxidil is a great first choice if you’re starting to notice the early signs of hair thinning.

 Here’s the bottom line on minoxidil for hair: